 After locating the correct section in the Course of Study for the competencies, learn the information.
 This means do all the readings and use all the learning resources for the task.
-It is a good idea to check the community for any extra stuff that the Course Mentors might have posted to help with the content if you have not already done this.
+It is a good idea to check the community for any extra stuff that the Course Instructors might have posted to help with the content if you have not already done this.

 Finally, go back to the task and read the directions.
 Compare the directions to the rubric and what you will be expected to show the evaluators to pass the task.
 Break the directions into small pieces and start to put the task together.
 Now that you have the foundational knowledge it should be easier to understand what is being asked in the directions.

 If you approach the work in this manner, you will find that you have more confidence in your work because you will understand the language the task is using and what is being asked of you.
 During a time when you really want to be outside, having a more-efficient way to approach the task will keep you on track and still allow for some fun in the sun.

 Send me more information about WGU and a $65 application fee waiver code.